nholtz/sanal-book/_build/text/influencelines/introduction-part-3-use.md

 ### Example live loads

-The beam structure has a live distributed load of 20kN/m, and 2 live concentrated live loads of 25kN and 40kN.
-The concentrated loads are separated by a fixed 1.0m distance to repreent truck axles, and may be travelling in either direction.
+The beam structure has a live distributed load of 20kN/m, and two concentrated live loads of 25kN and 40kN.
+The concentrated loads are separated by a fixed 1.0m distance to represent truck axles, and may be travelling in either direction.
 Determine the maximum +ive and -ive moment at point $c$.